nkanak/nkanak.github.io/_pages/about.md

 In my free time, I love to listen to podcasts on Spotify, read books highlighting the power of the mind, experiment with new technologies and automotive electronics, and work out.
 I am also an active reviewer of programming books at Manning Publications.

-#### **My View on Code**
+#### **My view on code**
 I try not to be dogmatized regarding programming languages and technologies (after all, they are just tools that help you with a specific task); each tool and language has its own purpose.
 However, most of my academic work is developed using Python.
 Thus far, for the industrial projects, I have developed many solutions in Python, JavaScript/Node.js and C++.
-Recently, I incorporated the [Julia](https://julialang.org/) programming language into tool set and I am using it (accompanied by Python) for data analysis tasks (e.g. manipulating data frames, providing descriptive statistics, and approaching basic classification problems).
+Recently, I incorporated the [Julia](https://julialang.org/) programming language into my tool set and I am using it (accompanied by Python) for data analysis tasks (e.g. manipulating data frames, providing descriptive statistics, and approaching basic classification problems).
 In my opinion, Julia has a lot of potential and everyone could benefit from using it.

 You can freely contact me on any social media platform or by email.